YathG/Root_Cause_Analysis_Agent/README.md

 # Root Cause Analysis (RCA) AI Agent and Data Pipeline Project

 This repository contains a production-grade, modular implementation of a Root Cause Analysis (RCA) AI Agent that works in tandem with PySpark Medallion pipelines.
 This codebase works as a standard Python package (`rca_agent`) that runs both **locally** and on a **Databricks cluster**.
+The AI agent is built using Langgraph framework.

 ---